 - 1. Complete the paper in PSYC 611.
-This paper is required for PhD students but is optional for Masters students. - 2.
+This paper is required for PhD students but is optional for Master's students. - 2.
+Take PSYC 754 - 3.
 Be heavily involved in research (groups) with two faculty members.
-You could consider working with more than two faculty members, but you also want to be sure not to "stretch yourself too thin." - 3.
+You could consider working with more than two faculty members, but you also want to be sure not to "stretch yourself too thin." - 4.
 No later than the summer after your first academic year in the MA program, and preferably before that, begin working on a paper that could meet the pre-comps journal submission requirement.
 Please see the corresponding section of the Handbook describing this requirement and the process of meeting it.
-We would expect that MA students applying to the PhD program in their second year to already have made significant progress on this project.
-By the middle of your second year, you should have chosen the faculty with whom you will work on this project and be very close to collecting data (or already have done so). - 4.
-Complete and submit your annual development report your first and second year.
+We would expect MA students applying to the PhD program in their second year to already have made significant progress on this project.
+By the middle of your second year, you should have chosen the faculty with whom you will work on this project and be very close to collecting data (or already have done so).

-- 5. Submitting, and ideally presenting, multiple papers/talks at conferences.
-Ideally, you should be first author on some of these papers. - 6.
-Try to ensure that that ALL parts of your application (e.g., GREs, letters of recommendation) are on par with the strongest applicants to the program.
+- 5. Complete and submit your annual development report your first and second year. - 6.
+Submit, and ideally present, multiple papers/talks at conferences.
+Ideally, you should be first author on some of these papers. - 7.
+Try to ensure that that ALL parts of your application (e.g., GREs, letters of recommendation) are on par with the strongest applicants to the PhD program.

 Following the steps above in no way ensures admission to the PhD program.
-Obviously, admission decisions depend on various factors (e.g., the strength of other applicants, etc).
+Obviously, admission decisions depend on various factors, some of which unfortunately be may out of the control of an applicant (e.g., the strength of other applicants in the "pool" that year, the number of funding packages available that year).